-If you have a great photo of Library goings-on, or footage of you or someone you know enjoying one of our events, we would love to take a look.
+If you have a great photo or footage of Library activities or of you or someone you know enjoying one of our events, we would love to take a look.
 Send it in, and we might feature it online.

-Tip: If you upload or otherwise transmit your own images to the Manchester Community Library, and grant us permission to post them on the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
-Visitors to the website can download and extract any location data from images on the website.
+Tip: If you upload or otherwise transmit your images to the Manchester Community Library and permit us to post them on the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
+Visitors can download and extract any location data from images on the website.

-Security cameras
+Security Cameras

 The Manchester Community Library operates security cameras on the exterior and interior of the building to increase the safety of Library users, staff, and property; to discourage violations of Library rules of conduct; and, where necessary, to assist Library staff or law enforcement in following up on violations of Library policy or the law, respectively.
-This policy should be interpreted with the understanding that the image of a person on library property is not protected, but anything that would identify the content of a library user's account is protected and held private.
+This policy should be interpreted with the understanding that the image of a person on library property is not protected.
+Anything identifying the content of a library user's account is protected and held private.

-Cameras may be installed in locations where staff and patrons would not have an expectation of privacy.
-Examples include common areas of the Library such as entrances, near book and media collections, public seating, delivery areas and parking lots.
+Signage posted at the Library's entrances notifies the public that security cameras are in use.
+Cameras may be installed in locations where staff and patrons would not expect privacy.
+Examples include common areas of the Library such as entrances, near book and media collections, public seating, delivery areas, and parking lots.
 Cameras will not be installed in areas where staff and users have a reasonable expectation of privacy, such as restrooms and study rooms, nor are they positioned to intentionally identify a person's reading, viewing, or listening activities in the library.
-Cameras will not be installed for the purpose of monitoring staff performance.
+Cameras will not be installed to monitor staff performance.